imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-3.md

 ### Level 3

+This level requires the use of five software/hardware wallets, and a Gnosis Multi-Signature Wallet.
+This section is recommended for intermediate-to-expert users who are willing and able to take steps to secure their funds.

 - 3 of 5 Gnosis Multi-Signature Wallet, Using an "Online Computer" (that is a computer that *is* connected to the Internet)

  1\.
 Boot Tails OS via USB on your Normal Online Computer